Dan-Matthews-23/finishing-touch/README.md

 #### Image use

 I have opted not to use images in MegaBytes.
 Finding images that match the specific specifications including colour, bread type, background colour, filling etc proved too problematic.
 I have kept the original model structure however as this project is going to be deployed as a live project for real-world application, and when that happens we will be able to create images for the new products directly.
-This means there is already an image_url field in the products model ready for use.
+This means there is already an image URL field in the products model ready for use.

 #### Categories